 The debt settlement company usually requires you to put aside a specific amount of money each month for a particular amount of time—often 24 months or more—into a specific savings account.
 This money is used to pay the settled amounts.

-It’s important to choose an experienced debt settlement company because some can end up harming your credit score and may result in creditors or debt collectors filing a lawsuit against you for defaulting on payments.
+Choosing an experienced debt settlement company is important because some can harm your credit score and may result in creditors or debt collectors filing a lawsuit against you for defaulting on payments.
 Plus, if you stop making minimum payments on a credit card, late fees and interest are added to the debt monthly.

-If you’re thinking about debt settlement, DebtHammer can help.
+If you’re thinking about debt settlement or other alternatives, DebtHammer can help.
 Click here to schedule a free consultation.

 Most storefront and online cash advance companies know they won’t get all their money back, which is why the interest rates are so high.
 Nevertheless, it never hurts to call your lender and ask for an extended payment plan with lower interest charges.